BayAreaMetro/travel-model-two/process.md

       2. `hwy\avgload[EA,AM,MD,PM,EV]_taz_to_node.txt`, text version (**TODO**: for what?)
       3. `hwy\msaload[EA,AM,MD,PM,EV]_taz.net` is the same as `hwy\avgload[EA,AM,MD,PM,EV]_taz.net` but with new link variables **vol**, **vc**, **vol_[da,s2,s3,sm,hv][T?]**, and **volT** initialized to zero.

-## Non-Motorized Skims
+## Shortest Path Skims

 1. [`skims\NonMotorizedSkims.job`](https://github.com/MetropolitanTransportationCommission/travel-model-two/blob/master/model-files/scripts/skims/NonMotorizedSkims.job)
-    * Summary: Creates 6 types of non-motorized shortest-path skims.
-Uses Cube's shortest-paths.
+    * Summary: Creates 6 types of non-motorized shortest-path skims using Cube's shortest-path utility.
     * **TODO**: This creates uses cube to create a bunch of cube scripts which I find pretty awkward.
 It also could do more parallelizing and is limited to 9 (one per county) at present.
       Use python to create the cubescript?
 It would be easier to make flexible and run the pieces